Bischoff’s designs represent a bold and effortlessly stylish woman, one who never shies away from color and embraces new takes on classic pieces.

 In 2003, the Jorge Bischoff brand launched in Brazil; in 2008, the firm launched a franchising program that took their products throughout his native country.
 In 2016, Jorge Bischoff was recognized as Brazil’s best footwear franchise by Pequenas Empresas e Grandes Negócios, a leading business magazine in Brazil.
 Today, Bischoff is the CEO of Bischoff Group and remains an integral part of every production step within the successful company.

-In 2017 he debuted his flagship boutique in Miami’s Brickell City Centre, a flourishing shopping and dining destination in the heart of the Magic City.
-This endeavor, which is crucial for the firm, aims to expand the brand on an international level.
+His flagship boutique is located in Miami’s Brickell City Centre, in the heart of the Magic City.
+This endeavor, which was crucial for the firm, aimed to expand the brand on an international level.

 Stylistically, Bischoff’s designs represent a bold and effortlessly stylish woman, one who never shies away from color and embraces new takes on classic pieces.
 The designer has a knack for mixing colors and sumptuous materials (like python and other snake skins), with metallic accents and other sparkling components.
 Besides staying true to his style identity and ensuring immaculate Brazilian craftsmanship, the designer considers functionality an important part of his brand.
 “I regard comfort and beauty as essential components of my products.
 One cannot exist without the other and that is the challenge of a designer: to create forms as seductive as they are functional.”